 President Lincoln once said, "Things may come to those who wait, but only the things left by those who hustle."
-By taking the first step in pursuing your degree, you have chosen not to wait.
+By making this important decision to pursue your graduate degree, you have chosen to expand your opportunities and to prepare for a world filled with challenges.
 Let me congratulate you on making this wise decision to continue your education at Lincoln Memorial University.
 The faculty and staff of LMU are committed to an experience of uncommon quality characterized by personal attention and a true interest in your success.
 We will provide for you a learning environment that maximizes technology while insuring opportunities for personal interaction.
 The investment you are making in your future will pay dividends for your lifetime.
 Upon graduation you will know that the degree you receive will be enhanced by the growing reputation of our University.

-I hope and trust that you will achieve your full potential as a student as LMU.
+I hope and trust that you will achieve your full potential as a student at LMU.
 By realizing your goals at LMU, you become a part of the legacy that began in 1897.
 You are now a citizen of our academic community.
 There are responsibilities associated with your engagement in our living and learning environment.
-Above all else we expect all of our students to respect their student colleagues and to pursue their educational aspirations with a commitment to academic integrity.
+Above all else, we expect all of our students to respect their colleagues and to pursue their educational aspirations with a commitment to academic integrity.
 Keep your dream of completing your education ever before you and know that you will succeed.